 In this circus class, students gain an introduction to the Circus Arts, developing a basic skill set while increasing their strength and flexibility.
-Tumbling, aerial silks, trapeze, juggling, and tight wire are among the skills offered.
+Tumbling, aerial silks, lyra, trapeze, Spanish web, globe, juggling, stilt-walking, and tight wire are among the skills offered.

 From handstands and cartwheels to walkovers and handsprings.
 Perfect for kids who want to learn basic tumbling skills.